Here we look at mixed feeding your baby, which is combining breastfeeding and bottle feeding

 What is mixed feeding?

-Gradually cutting down breastfeeding reduces the chance of your breasts becoming uncomfortably engorged and leaky.
-It will also reduce your risk of developing mastitis (NHS Choices, 2016).
-It helps to drop breastfeeds one at a time, whichever one is convenient for you (NHS, 2007).
-If you substitute a breastfeed with a formula feed, it may take around five to seven days for your breasts to adjust to missing that one feed (NHS, 2017).
+Gradually cutting down breastfeeding reduces the chance of your breasts becoming uncomfortably engorged.
+It will also reduce your risk of developing mastitis (NHS, 2019).
+It helps to reduce the number of breastfeeds slowly, starting with the one which is convenient for you (NHS, 2020).
+If you substitute a breastfeed with a formula feed, it may take around five to seven days for the amount of milk your breasts are producing to adjust to missing that one feed (NHS, 2017).

 What effect will combining breastfeeding and formula feeding have?

 Your baby will enjoy the benefits of breastmilk, even if you’re not exclusively breastfeeding.
 For instance, they will still gain some of the antibodies that will protect them against infection (NHS, 2019).

 If you want to feed your baby with both breastmilk and formula milk, it is recommended to wait until feeding is firmly established before introducing a bottle (NHS, 2019).
 This can take up to a month (La Leche League, 2019).

 It's best to wait until breastfeeding is established because breastmilk supply is generally driven by frequent, effective removal of milk from the breasts.
 Giving your baby formula reduces your milk supply, which is particularly important when you are both getting used to breastfeeding.
 If your baby breastfeeds less often, your breasts produce less milk (Daly and Hartmann, 1995).

 You might have heard that babies can get ‘nipple confusion’ but there is no evidence that this exists (Kotowski et al, 2020).